KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Simple-Swiper by Bee-Mar](https://github.com/Bee-Mar/MMM-Simple-Swiper)

+0. This module is outdated: Abandoned.
+Repo has been archived at 2022-05-22.
 1. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
 2. Typo: Found `Magic Mirror` in file `README.org`: Replace it with `MagicMirror²`.
 3. Deprecated: Found ` electron-rebuild` in file `README.org`: Replace it with `@electron/rebuild`